Archives, Genealogy and Public Office

 The following services are provided:

-- Certificates of Rateable Valuation under Section 67 of the Valuation Act 2001- click here for application form.
+- Certificates of Rateable Valuation under Section 67 of the Valuation Act 2001 (Form V2)

 In addition it is possible to inspect the results of the revision, appeal and revaluation processes.
 Details of the fees for all valuation services including Public Office services are available here